Red-Folder/red-folder.com/src/Red-Folder.com/wwwroot/tmp/converting-to-aspnet-core-part-6/converting-to-aspnet-core-part-6.md

 * Enabled EF7 database migrations - this created the Migrations folder and code.
 Again this seems the same as EF6.
 So far however I've not needed to update it - but I expect it to be the same.
 * Changed the RepoRepository to use the RepoContext (rather than the hard coded values).
 It also converts the persistence models to models used by the WebApi
 * The Startup has been amended to load configuration settings (see below), create a RepoContext &amp; RepoContextSeedData for dependency injection (see below) and runs the Seeder on Configure

-</ol>And that was pretty much it.
+And that was pretty much it.
 All I'm currently doing is creating a couple of tables, seeding them and reading from them at run-time.

 ## Configuration
 As with any database connection string, this needed to come from configuration.